jerlendds/osintbuddy/README.md

 ~~See the [trello board](https://trello.com/b/99Q70frX/) for a list of our upcoming features.~~

-See the forum: [forum.osintbuddy.com](https://forum.osintbuddy.com), for a list of our upcoming features, to contribute feedback, ideas, and more (*Note: We're currently in the process of setting up the forum and moving trello issues over.
+See the forum: [forum.osintbuddy.com](https://forum.osintbuddy.com), for a list of our upcoming features, to contribute feedback, ideas, and more (*Note: We're currently in the process of theming and setting up the forum so we can move trello issues over.
 We're not sure when this will be completed.
-For the time being you can count on dev log updates being on the forum or discord from now on*).
+For the time being you can count on dev log updates being on the forum or on discord from now on*).

 See the [open issues](https://github.com/jerlendds/osintbuddy/issues)